 Limit how long we spend using mobile devices.
 When you have something long to read, open it up on your computer where it is bigger, and you can sit with a better posture (as outlined in Workspace Ergonomics for Hypermobility Part 1).
 If you have something long to type, again, do it on the computer instead of pecking away at the keys and torturing those thumbs.

 Be conscious of where you are holding your device in relation to your eyes.
 Not too close, not too far away.
 Do you normally need glasses?
 Maybe wearing them would help (check with your optometrist)!

 How far forward are you bending your neck to look at your screen?
 Can you prop up the device, so it’s closer to eye level?
 Anything you can do to raise the height of it is going to be better than it sitting at lap level.
 Lap level means a lot of forward flexion of the neck, and this is what will give you “text neck” or that achey, soreness in your trapezius muscles, and often a cracker headache.

 For tablets & phones, you can get a variety of stands, pillows and other contraptions to help place your technology in a more acceptable (and comfortable) position.

 Below I have selected a few of my top picks!
+(These are affiliate links)

-*Please note, images link to our Amazon Affiliates Account: If you purchase through that link, we earn a little money which means we can keep Hypermobility Connect going!
+*Disclaimer: These are affiliate links.
+If you purchase through that link, we earn a little money which means we can keep Hypermobility Connect going!
 We only recommend items which we think will be useful, always with the hypermobile body-type in mind.